motns/vandrake/README.md

 ## What it is
-A data validation framework, to be used with data models.
+A data validation framework to be used with data models.
 You just include Vandrake into your class, and it gives you methods to construct a validation chain for the model attributes.